The application process is outlined below.

 - Whether this scheme is suited to you and likely to best contribute to your career.

-Interviews will take place in February (date tbc)
+Interviews will take place on 26 February

 Studentships start on 1 October 2019.